code16/sharp/docs/guide/building-entity-list.md

 Now the real work: grab and return the actual list data.
 This method must return an array of `instances` of our `entity`.
 You can do this however you want, so let's see a generic example:

 The returned array is meant to be built with 2 rules:
-- each item must define the keys declared in the `buildListFields()` function,
+- each item must define the keys declared in the `buildList()` function,
 - plus one attribute for the identifier, which is `id` by default (more on that later).

 So for instance, if we defined 2 columns `name` and `price`: